 Members are invited to ask questions relating to the resolutions to be tabled at the AGM during the AGM.
 Members may also submit their questions in advance of the AGM.
-We strongly encourage Members to submit questions in advance of the AGM to ensure that sufficient time may be dedicated to answering their questions.
+Members who wish to do so are requested to submit their questions by 5.00 p.m. on Friday, 18 April 2025, to ensure that sufficient time may be dedicated to answering their questions.

 To submit questions in advance of the AGM, Members may submit their questions by email to enquiry@alpinaholdings.com.sg.
 The Company shall address relevant and substantial questions received and publish the minutes of the AGM on the SGXNet, and the Company's website within one (1) month after the date of the AGM.
-Where there are substantially similar questions, the Company will consolidate such questions; consequently, not all questions may be individually addressed.
+Where there are substantially similar questions, the Company will consolidate such questions and consequently, not all questions may be individually addressed.
+The Company's responses to questions submitted by 5.00 p.m. on Friday, 18 April 2025, will be published by the Company on the SGXNet and the Company's website by 10.00 a.m. on Wednesday, 23 April 2025.

-When submitting questions, Members or their corporate representative must state his/her full name, and whether he/she is a Member or a corporate representative of a corporate Member (and in the latter case, the name of the corporate Member), the Member's identification or registration number, and the manner in which his/her/its shares in the Company are held (e.g. via a Central Depository Account (CDP), CPF and/or SRS), failing which the Company shall be entitled to regard the submission as invalid and not address the questions submitted.
+When submitting questions, Members or their corporate representative must state his/her full name, and whether he/she is a Member or a corporate representative of a corporate Member (and in the latter case, the name of the corporate Member), the Member's identification or registration number, and the manner in which his/her/its Shares are held (e.g. via a Central Depository Account (CDP), CPF and/or SRS), failing which the Company shall be entitled to regard the submission as invalid and not address the questions submitted.